-- A. Intake ILA: Refer to the Intake ILA manual for more detailed information.
-This is an abbreviated assessment tool used for the following:
+- A. Intake ILA: This is an abbreviated assessment tool used for the following:

 - AAA Case Management and Advocacy

 - Home Delivered Meals/Nutrition Services

 - Housing and Supportive Services Sites

 - Moderate Needs Homemaker Program

 NOTE: The "Intake ILA" is now its own assessment tool and should be printed or downloaded separately from the Full ILA.
 DO NOT separate the Intake Section of the "Full ILA" for the purpose of completing the "Intake ILA".